-The farmers' food donation tax credit is effective for the 2016 to 2018 tax years.
-It is a new non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.
+The farmers' food donation tax credit is a non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.

 The farmers’ food donation tax credit is in addition to any charitable and other gift tax credit claimable.

 Claiming the Credit

 Farming corporations may claim the credit on their T2 Corporation Income Tax Return for tax years ending after February 16, 2016.
 Enter the amount of the credit you're claiming on line 683 of Schedule 5, Tax Calculation Supplementary - Corporations.

 The amount of the gift qualifying for the farmer's food donation tax credit must be included in the amount deducted for gifts under the federal Income Tax Act for the same taxation year.
 The amount must be claimed within five tax years of the donation of agricultural product being made.